When Marriage Doesn’t Break — It Simply Becomes Expected

 Not the arguments.

-Not the heartbreak.
+Not the betrayal.

 But the stillness that settles in when love becomes familiar enough to stop noticing.